-→ FACILITY GOAL.
+FACILITY REQUIREMENT.
 The runway width and shoulders should be maintained at the existing width of 100 feet (with 10-foot shoulders).
 The blast pad adjacent to Runway 35 should be widened and adding a blast pad at the Runway 17 end is recommended based on current jet aircraft activity and common runway utilization.

-Runway Blast Pads

-Existing/Future Standards: The AAC/ADG C-II standard for a blast pad is 120 feet wide and 150 feet long.
+Runway Blast Pads Existing/Future Standards: The AAC/ADG C-II standard for a blast pad is 120 feet wide and 150 feet long.

 Condition: Runway 35 has a blast pad that is 100 feet wide and 150 feet long.
 Runway 17 does not have a blast pad.
-Blast pads are not a requirement for C-II runways.
-The Runway 35 blast pad may be widened to meet standards, and a new blast pad may be considered for Runway 17.
-Any blast pad improvements will not be eligible for FAA funding.
+The Runway 35 blast pad should be widened to meet standards, while a new blast pad should be constructed for Runway 17.